 Question: Since 2005, have any independent labs tried to reproduce the results of the ABC Primtime news segment?
 In other words, give Protandim to somebody for 2 weeks and measure TBAR levels before and after Protandim use?

-The Primetime segment is interesting.
-It's now several years old.
+The Primetime segment is interesting – but it's been over a decade since this segment aired.
 I wish Primetime and John Quinones would do a follow up story.

 Protandim and The FDA